tmpr/AdventOfCode_2019/README.md

 # AdventOfCode_2019

-As I would like to just start using Github  and sharing some of my code, I figured it might be a good starting point to publish my solutions to the coding challenge "Advent of Code" of 2019.
+As I would like to just start using GitHub  and sharing some of my code, I figured it might be a good starting point to publish my solutions to the coding challenge "Advent of Code" of 2019.